 - The size of the vehicle.
-The most severe injuries occur in the locations where the vehicle initially makes contact with the body.
-For example, in sedan-type vehicles, this contact may occur in the lower extremities for adults while being located in the hips or abdominal region for children.
+The most severe injuries occur where the vehicle initially makes contact with the body.
+For example, in sedan-type vehicles, this contact may occur in the lower extremities for adults but impact the hips or abdominal region for children.
 However, higher-profile vehicles, such as SUVs and pickup trucks, have a higher point of impact, striking the chest of most adults while hitting the head of a smaller person, such as a child.
 For these reasons, pedestrian accidents involving SUVs often result in fatal injuries.

 - Speed.
-The vehicle's speed at the time the collision takes place can also greatly influence the severity of injuries, as a higher speed will increase the force at which the vehicle and the person collide.
+The vehicle's speed at the time the collision takes place can also greatly influence the severity of injuries because higher speeds will increase the force at which the vehicle and the person collide.

 Some of the injuries commonly sustained in pedestrian accidents include:

-- Catastrophic injuries to the brain or spinal cord which can cause permanent disabilities because these two organs don't adequately heal from damage.
+- Catastrophic injuries to the brain or spinal cord which can cause permanent disabilities such as paralysis because these two organs don't easily heal from damage.

 - Lower extremity injuries, including broken legs, hips, or ankles, and damage to the muscles, tendons, and joints in the legs.